Garoto (composer): Early life and career

 His career developed steadily through the 1930s: In 1931 he participated in a competition sponsored by Rádio Educadora de São Paulo and the newspaper A Gazeta.
-Decided by popular vote, he took sixth place in the "banjo" category.
+Judged by popular vote, he took sixth place in the "banjo" category.
 The same year he began playing for Rádio Educadora de São Paulo.
 In 1933 he began classical guitar instruction with Atílio Bernardini, who was the first to establish a school of guitar based on the method of Francisco Tárrega.

-Garoto traveled to Rio de Janeiro for the first time in 1936 when he and Aimoré were invited to play for Rádio Mayrink Veiga along side some of the best musicians in Rio.
+Garoto traveled to Rio de Janeiro for the first time in 1936 when he and Aimoré were invited to play for Rádio Mayrink Veiga alongside some of the best musicians in Rio.
 He worked playing parties and concerts in addition to performing for the radio for several months until, exhausted and in poor health, he returned to São Paulo in December.
 He spent 1937 and most of 1938 in São Paulo playing with Aimoré for Rádio Cruzeiro do Sul, Orquestra Columbia, and Rádio Cosmos.
 On October 26, Garoto left his hometown to move permanently to Rio de Janeiro.

 Rio de Janeiro and trip to America

-Once in the capitol, Garoto returned to Rádio Mayrink Veiga where he met Laurindo Almeida with whom he formed the quartet Cordas Quentes (Hot Strings) and the duet Duo do Ritmo Sincopado.
+Once in the capitol, Garoto returned to Rádio Mayrink Veiga where he met Laurindo Almeida with whom he formed the quartet Cordas Quentes (Hot Strings) and the Duo do Ritmo Sincopado.
 A more important relationship he would form at Rádio Mayrink Veiga was with Carmen Miranda.
 Miranda would invite Garoto to join her ensemble, Bando da Lua, on their trip to the United States in 1939.
-The trip began with a Broadway appearance for Miranda and the Bando da Lua in The Streets of Paris and resulted in the start of Miranda's Hollywood career and her appearance in three films, Down Argentine Way (1940), That Night in Rio (1941), and Weekend in Havana (1941). in these films Garoto performed on a variety of string instruments and provided background vocals.
+The trip began with a Broadway appearance for Miranda and the Bando da Lua in The Streets of Paris and resulted in the start of Miranda's Hollywood career and her appearance in three films, Down Argentine Way (1940), That Night in Rio (1941), and Weekend in Havana (1941).
+In these films, Garoto performed on a variety of string instruments and provided background vocals.
 A virtuoso performer, he improvised introductions to many musical numbers, performed as an opening act for Miranda's stage acts, and was notable enough to often receive his own billing.

 Miranda and her musicians traveled to New York, Washington, Toronto, Pittsburgh, Detroit, Chicago, St. Louis, and San Francisco.
 Garoto also had the opportunity of direct exposure to American jazz.
 He commented that he was impressed by Bing Crosby, Tony Martin, and Ella Fitzgerald and notes that he had seen the Tommy Dorsey Orchestra perform.
 Garoto made a big enough impression with his performances that Art Tatum and Duke Ellington visited him.
-The trip also provided Miranda, Banda da Lua, and Garoto the opportunity to perform for Franklin D. Roosevelt in celebration of his seventh year as president.
+The trip also gave Miranda, Banda da Lua, and Garoto the opportunity to perform for Franklin D. Roosevelt in celebration of his seventh year as president.
 Miranda and her entourage returned to Brazil on July 10, 1940.
-When she returned in October of that year, she did so with Bando da Lua, but did not invite Garoto.
+When she returned to the US in October of that year, she did so with Bando da Lua, but did not invite Garoto.